 College of Arts, Humanities and Social Sciences Research Award (CRA)

-Moray House School of Education and Sport offers one fully-funded College Research Award across any area of study within our doctoral programmes, for studies commencing in 2023-24.
+Moray House School of Education and Sport offers one fully-funded College Research Award across any area of study within our doctoral programmes, for studies commencing in 2024-25.

-The stipend will be set to the UKRI level for 2023/24.
-The UKRI level for 2022-23 is currently £17,668 for full-time students, or the pro rata equivalent for part-time students’.
+The award provides full tuition fees with an annual stipend.
+The stipend will be set to the UKRI level for 2024/25.
+The UKRI level for 2023/24 is currently £18,622 for full-time students, or the pro rata equivalent for part-time students.

 As a student with us, you will work with some of the most influential academics in your chosen field and learn about the very latest developments in your subject.
 Those chosen exemplify the high standards the University of Edinburgh sets for its research students and the investment that we make in their potential.